 China's e-commerce industry is at an early stage of development and there are few PRC laws or regulations specifically regulating this industry.
-In May 2010, the SAIC adopted the Interim Measures for the Administration of Online Commodities Trading and Relevant Services, which took effective in July 2010.
-Under these measures, enterprises or other operators which engage in online commodities trading and other services and have been registered with SAIC or its local branches must make the information stated in their business licenses available to the public or provide links to their business licenses on their websites.
+In May 2010, the SAMR adopted the Interim Measures for the Administration of Online Commodities Trading and Relevant Services, which took effective in July 2010.
+Under these measures, enterprises or other operators which engage in online commodities trading and other services and have been registered with SAMR or its local branches must make the information stated in their business licenses available to the public or provide links to their business licenses on their websites.
 Online distributors must adopt measures to ensure the safety of online transactions, protect online shoppers' rights and prevent the sale of counterfeit goods.
 Information on products and transactions released by online distributors must be authentic, accurate, complete and sufficient.
-The above measures were replaced by the Measures for the Administration of Online Commodities Trading issued by the SAIC on January 26, 2014 which became effective on March 15, 2014.
+The above measures were replaced by the Measures for the Administration of Online Commodities Trading issued by the SAMR on January 26, 2014 which became effective on March 15, 2014.
 These newly issued measures further impose more stringent requirements and obligations on the online trading or service operators.
 Where the online distributors also act as marketplace platforms that provide service to third-party merchants, the online distributors are obligated to examine the legal status of the third-party merchants and make the information stated in the business licenses of such third-party merchants available to the public or provide a link to their business licenses on the website, as well as make clear distinction between their online direct sales and sales of third-party merchant products on the marketplace platform.
 We are subject to such rules as a result of our online merchandised sales and online marketplace business.
-In January 2017, the SAIC adopted the Interim Measures for Seven-day Unconditional Return of Online Purchased Goods, which took effective in March 2017, pursuant to which, customers are entitled to return goods without a cause, except for customized goods, fresh and perishable goods, audio-visual products, computer software and other digital products, which are downloaded online or of which the packages have been opened by customers, and delivered newspapers or periodicals.
-The Administrative Measures on Internet Information Services specify that internet information services regarding news, publication, education, pharmacy and medical appliances, among others, are to be examined, approved and regulated by the relevant authorities.
-Internet information providers are prohibited from providing services beyond those included in the scope of their ICP Licenses or filings.
-We issued prepaid cards which can be used to buy products on our websites.
-Pursuant to the Administrative Measures for Single-purpose Commercial Prepaid Cards, which was promulgated by the PRC Ministry of Commerce in September 2012, and subsequently amended in August 2016, card issuers shall go through record-filing procedures in relation to their single-pay or prepaid cards service.
-Beijing Secoo has completed the record-filing procedures in relation to the single-pay prepaid cards service.
+In January 2017, the SAMR adopted the Interim Measures for Seven-day Unconditional Return of Online Purchased Goods, which took effective in March 2017, pursuant to which, customers are entitled to return goods without a cause, except for customized goods, fresh and perishable goods, audio-visual products, computer software and other digital products, which are downloaded online or of which the packages have been opened by customers, and delivered newspapers or periodicals.